izolate/yesql/README.md

 Use `Query` to execute a query and return data.
 Templates allow you to perform complex logic without string concatenation or query building.

+The templates alter the final SQL statement based on the input provided.

 ```go
 type BookSearch struct {
     Author string